saurabh1969/PEcAN/README.md

 ```

 ## Uploading the CSV
- 1. Put the csv into app folder
- 2. While uploading the CSV,write name of the file with extension(.csv)
+ While uploading the CSV in Web UI,write name of the file with extension(.csv)

 ## License